 Damage: 180 per second Accuracy: 0° Rate of Fire: continuous beam Projectile Speed: hitscan Battery Life: 15 seconds of fire Overheat Rate: 2 seconds of continuous fire Sights: 2x/8x scope Other features: Thermal vision (usable only when zoomed in) Damage Modifiers: Jackal Shield: 50% Hunter Armor: 10% Flood Flesh: 50% Light Vehicle Armor: 10% Heavy Vehicle Armor: 5%

 Notes: While the beam rifle is essentially a re-skinned sniper rifle that was battery powered and overheated (just like a plasma weapon) instead of having a detachable magazine and requiring reloading, the focus rifle introduced in Reach is a far more distinct weapon, functioning like a Sentinel beam that’s equipped with a sniper scope (in fact, according to the fiction it was developed by reverse-engineering the Sentinel beam).
 For this reason, I’d pick the focus rifle over the beam rifle as the Covenant sniper weapon.
-The only obstacle towards having the focus rifle be the singular Covenant sniper weapon in the this game is the issue of fiction, as the focus rifle apparently wasn’t introduced until 2552, and as mentioned the story would start at least a year or two before that.
-However, Halo 4 had a different model beam rifle that was cataloged 23 years before the model seen in Halo 2 & 3, so this focus rifle could simply be a slightly older & different model as well.
+The only obstacle towards having the focus rifle as the Covenant sniper weapon in the this game is the issue of fiction, as the focus rifle apparently wasn’t introduced until 2552, and as mentioned the story would start at least a year or two before that.
+However, Halo 4 had a different model beam rifle that was in canon cataloged 23 years before the model seen in Halo 2 & 3, so this focus rifle could simply be a slightly older & different model as well.

 In any case, it would be tweaked a bit from how it functioned in Reach.
 First off, it would receive an increase to its damage.
 Given how it functions, I feel it is too weak in Reach as compared to the sniper rifle.
 It should take not much more than about 50% longer to kill an enemy with continuous fire as it would to kill an enemy with two sniper rifle rounds.